jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 	{int[], boolean} different; # Key is an int array, value it returns is boolean map{5} = "assignment"; # Assigns the string to the key 5 string value = map{5}; # Returns the value associated with the key 5, which is "assignment"

-### function
-In Ocarina, functions be declared and assigned to variables.
-The following is are examples of function variable declarations.
-Return types are specified within the brackets.

-	function{int} b;	# A function that returns an int function{string[]} c;	# A function that returns an array of strings function{function{decimal}} nested_function;	# A function that returns a function that returns a decimal

-More will be covered on how to assign these variables in the 'Anonymous Functions' section.

 ## Class Initialization
 Classes can be initiated in the following way: